Child Custody Overview

 Child custody can be divided in various ways.
-Usually, California law permits only two parents to have custody, but other individuals like grandparents or aunts and uncles may also get custody as “guardians.”
+Usually, California law permits only two parents to have custody; however, other individuals, such as grandparents or aunts and uncles, may also obtain custody as “guardians.”
 Custody also comes in multiple types.

 Many families fight over “joint” or “sole” custody.
-Joint custody is when both parents share custody rights, and each parent usually gets different amounts of parenting time.
+Joint custody is a parenting arrangement in which both parents share custody rights, and each parent typically receives different amounts of parenting time.
 For instance, a common joint custody plan involves the children living with the mother during the week and the father on alternating weekends.
-Other parenting plans may include a 50/50 time split or 60/40 time split.
-These parenting plans usually divide up the entire year including weekends, holidays, summer vacation, and other times.
+Other parenting plans may include a 50/50 time split or a 60/40 time split.
+These parenting plans usually divide up the entire year, including weekends, holidays, summer vacation, and other times.
 Sole custody means that the parents do not split custody, and only one parent has parenting rights.

-These parenting rights come in two forms of custody: physical custody and legal custody.
+These parenting rights come in two forms: physical custody and legal custody.
 When people discuss “custody” by itself, they are often talking about physical custody, which is the right to have your kids live with you.
-Legal custody is the foundational right to make parenting decisions, such as what religion your child will practice, what school they will attend, whether they can undergo medical decisions, and other broad life decisions.
+Legal custody is the foundational right to make parenting decisions, such as the child's religious upbringing, the school they will attend, and whether they can participate in medical decisions, among other significant life decisions.
 There are also custody rights for “visitation” if the parent has no physical custody rights but still deserves time to see their kids and spend time with them.

 Both parents typically maintain legal custody, but if a parent can be shown to be unfit to parent, they can be stripped of their legal custody rights.
 It is more common for people to be stripped of physical custody rights or for a court to order a custody split that favors one parent because they have more time to parent their children and care for their needs.
 Still, the court’s default decision is joint custody, since courts typically find it in the child’s best interests to have both parents involved in their lives if the parents are willing and able.

-When courts look to decide how to award custody, they look at each parent’s willingness to be a parent and their fitness to act as a parent.
+When courts decide how to award custody, they consider each parent’s willingness to be a parent and their fitness to act as a parent.
 This means looking at the following factors:

 • The amount of time each parent has to stay home and spend time with the children